TPO Roofing: Everything You Need To Know

 After the complete infrared inspection, it’s determined that the roof has excessive saturation.
 The roof is in too bad of shape to restore.
 In this situation, a silicone restoration membrane system isn’t beneficial.

-Unfortunately, the only choice is to remove all the TPO and insulation, revealing the roofing deck.
+Unfortunately, removing all the TPO and insulation and revealing the roofing deck is the only choice.

 Now you can install a new TPO system.
-But after what happened last time, it might be cost-effective to try a different roofing system.
+But after what happened last time, trying a different roofing system might be cost-effective.

 One recommendation is a spray foam roofing system.